Last updated on September 9, 2021.

 First, these cups will not biodegrade unless they are put into biologically active landfills, which are far and few between.
-On their website, they claim that their “cups biodegrade 92% over 4 years” and “under conditions that simulate a wetter, biologically active landfill.”
-What is this type of landfill?
-My understanding is that it is similar to an industrial composting facility in which moisture is added to assist with breakdown.
+On their website, they claim that their “cups biodegrade 92% over 4 years” and “under conditions that simulate a wetter, biologically active landfill.”2 What is this type of landfill?
+My understanding is that it is similar to an industrial composting facility, in the facility adds moisture to assist with breakdown.

-Most of these cups are tossed in the regular trash and deposited in landfills.
+Most people toss these cups into the regular trash, which then goes to landfills.
 This is the case where I work (I have plans to meet with cafeteria management to come up with better solutions for food and drinkware).
 These cups will not break down in a landfill.
 Additionally, if these cups end up in the ocean, they will likely not break down and will also leach toxins.
-Those toxins are ingested by marine life and make their way up through the food chain into us.
+When marine life ingests those toxins, they make their way up through the food chain to us.

 BASF ecovio line

-BASF, a major chemical corporation, claims to “combine economic success with environmental protection and social responsibility.”
-I found some greenwashed marketing on their website about compostable plastic:
+BASF, a major chemical corporation, claims to “combine economic success with environmental protection and social responsibility.”3 I found some greenwashed marketing on their website about compostable plastic:

-Ecovio film applications are used for organic waste bags, fruit and vegetable bags, carrier bags, agricultural films, etc. Their claim is that the product is compostable, but the fine print indicates it is compostable “under the conditions of an industrial composting plant.”
+BASF used Ecovio film applications to make organic waste bags, fruit and vegetable bags, carrier bags, agricultural films, etc. Their claim is that the product is compostable, but the fine print indicates it is compostable “under the conditions of an industrial composting plant.”4

 Molded fiber take-out packaging

 These “compostable” and “plastic alternative” molded fiber take-out containers seemed like a magnificent alternative to plastic until they were discovered to contain PFOAs (per- and poly-fluoroalkyl substances).
-This chemical protects the fibers from becoming wet and soggy.
-They are the same compounds used in some nonstick cookware, known to cause cancers, thyroid disease, reproductive problems, and immunotoxicity in children.
+These chemicals, protect the fibers from becoming wet and soggy.
+The same compounds are in most nonstick cookware.
+They cause cancer, thyroid disease, reproductive problems, and immunotoxicity in children.

-These were marketed as compostable.
-However, these chemicals do not disappear.
+Though marketed as compostable, these chemicals do not disappear.
 They get into the soil from the compost, and potentially into whatever is grown in that soil.
-Worse, these chemicals make into the waterways and eventually into our drinking water.
-Read an excellent article here for more information on molded fiber food containers.
+Worse, these chemicals make it into the waterways and eventually into our drinking water.

 My family ate out of these types of containers multiple times.
 Of course, I had no idea the time that these contained PFOAs.
 Many major eateries have stopped using these.